rust-lang/book/second-edition/src/ch17-00-oop.md

-# Rust in Relation to Object-oriented Programming
+# Object Oriented Programming Features of Rust

 Object-oriented programming (OOP) is a way of modeling programs.
 Objects came from Simula in the 1960s.
 Those objects influenced Alan Kay’s programming